The Best Men's Backpacking Sleeping Bags of 2017

 Nemo Salsa 30

-The Nemo Salsa 30 wins our OutdoorGearLab Top Pick Award for the most comfortable sleeping bag for backpacking.
-While the Sierra Designs Backcountry Bed 600 3-Season is a strong contender, our review team's real world testing and side-by-side comparisons determine that the Salsa is the winner.
-Our tummy and side sleepers liked the Salsa's stretchy stitching and spacious "spoon" shaped design better.
-That, coupled with the Salsa weight (2 lbs.
-1 oz., compared to the Backcountry Bed's 3 lbs.
-1 oz.), spells out true comfort.
-While it isn't the lightest bag we've ever tested, it's respectable, especially considering its spacious cut.
-It packs down roughly a third smaller than the Backcountry Bed 600.
-To stay toasty at colder temperatures, Nemo also offers the Salsa 15, which is basically the Salsa 30 with more fill material.
+The Nemo Salsa 30 wins our OutdoorGearLab Top Pick Award for being the most comfortable sleeping bag for backpacking.
+While the Sierra Designs Backcountry Bed 600 3-Season was a strong contender and it remains a cool and unique option, our review teams real world testing and side-by-side comparisons determined that the Salsa was the winner.
+Our tummy and side sleepers just plain liked the Salsa's stretchy stitching and spacious "spoon" shaped design better.
+That, coupled with the Salsa weight (2lbs 1 oz, compared to the Backcountry Bed's 3lbs 1 oz), spells out true comfort.
+While it isn't the lightest bag we've ever tested, it remains respectable, especially considering its spacious cut.
+It still packs down roughly a third smaller than the Backcountry Bed 600.

 Best bag for side and tummy sleepers